-We’ve always baked bread in our home but it used to have to ebb and flow with the busyness of our schedules.
-However, this year has ushered in so much more time at home and baking bread has, in turn, become our daily rhythm — simultaneously a beautiful luxury and a grounding grace.
+We have always baked bread in our home but it used to have to ebb and flow with the busyness of our schedules.
+Until this year – when home and work and rest and play all blurred together in a surreal landscape of golden fog and ominous shadow, stretching indefinitely into the horizon.
+In this place, baking bread has, in turn, become our daily rhythm — simultaneously a beautiful luxury and a grounding grace.

 I started baking bread a few years ago with a desire to reclaim the artisan, homemade and slowness of intentional living.
 I wanted to push back against the mindless consumerism of modern and mass-produced goods, in every area of life.
 I wanted to return to a more wholesome, nourishing way of making bread, an everyday staple, that generations of people have relied on for hundreds of years.